What is the Scope of Marketing?

 Core Focus

-Sales is primarily concerned with converting potential customers into actual buyers.
+Sales are primarily concerned with converting potential customers into actual buyers.
 Its focus is short-term and revenue-driven, aiming to close deals and meet immediate targets.

 Marketing focuses on generating awareness, cultivating interest, and forming long-term customer relationships.
 It aims to understand and address customer needs, creating demand for products or services.